RealMbrads/Vex-stuff/README.md

 For best viewing experience please press <>
 This is all the stuff related to Vex motors and sensors.
+You may need to change code depending on what port your sensor is plugged into.
 Bumper Switch = Digital
 Limit Switch = Digial
 Ultrasonic Range Finder = Digital